LuisLACT10/twitter-cliente/README.md

 ## Notes

 The challenge of the app is to have an exact replica of twitter design.
+I need to work on more on the optional features.

 ## Open-source libraries used